Austin Slater Player Props: Giants vs. Mariners

 - The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in MLB.

-- The Mariners have the ninth-ranked team ERA among all MLB pitching staffs (3.95).
+- The Mariners have a 3.92 team ERA that ranks ninth among all league pitching staffs.

-- Mariners pitchers combine to surrender 85 home runs (one per game), the fifth-fewest in baseball.
+- The Mariners surrender the fifth-fewest home runs in baseball (87 total, one per game).

-- Woo (1-1) gets the starting nod for the Mariners in his sixth start of the season.
-He has a 4.37 ERA in 22 2/3 innings pitched, with 32 strikeouts.
+- Milone will make his first start of the season for the Mariners.

 © 2023 Data Skrive.
 All rights reserved.